Developer Setup with virtualenv¶

 The following extra settings can be added to your

-- Set your Microsoft Translator API key to use machine translation.
+- Set your Microsoft Translator API key to use machine translation by Microsoft.

 - Set your Google Analytics key to use Google Analytics.